 Sure, one could always hike with the standard map and compass.
 But this watch is kind of the best thing all around.
-It is a GPS watch which shows you where you’re going and monitors your heart rate and oxygen!
-We’ve been using the Garmin Fenix 5 for a while whether it is during a run or out on the trails where cell phone signals are low.
+It is a GPS watch that shows you where you’re going and monitors your heart rate and oxygen!
+We’ve been using the Garmin Fenix for a while whether it is during a run or out on the trails where cell phone signals are low.
 It sure has come in handy when we were lost and needed to turn around and find our way back too!
 We always take this on the trails!
 While it is on the pricier side of this gift guide, it is one of the great hiking gift ideas for serious hikers!

 Sunglasses are key for those hot and sunny days on the trails.
-Goodr, however is specifically made for athletes.
-These polarized glasses have a no slip grip keeping your eyes safe and the glasses on your face.
+Goodr, however, is specifically made for athletes.
+These polarized glasses have a no-slip grip keeping your eyes safe and the glasses on your face.
 Plus, it is high quality for only being around $25 a pair.

 Best Gift Ideas for Hikers: Helpful Tools